The Problem With Poor Quality Barcodes

-Whenever a barcode fails to scan, it slows down the trading process because it forces the cashier—or the customer at self checkout counters—to manually key in the product number or price of the affected item, which also presents the risk of erroneous entries.
+At the retail checkout, whenever a barcode fails to scan, it slows down the trading process because it forces the cashier—or the customer at self-checkout counters—to manually key in the product number or price of the affected item, which also presents the risk of human errors.

-Barcode verification fixes all this by identifying and eliminating all issues right at the source.
+Barcode verification fixes all this by identifying any issues with the barcode prior to release and eliminating all issues right at the source.

 With the recent change in retailers’ policies regarding barcode verification in Australia, certified vendors can now perform barcode verification in-house, saving them serious time, money, and effort in packaging updates.